 You can give your items all the preservation in the world.
 But it doesn’t matter if your time capsule container leaks.
 Of all the time capsule preservation secrets, this is the most important to know.
 If the capsule leaks, you can forget about preservation.
 We take extra care to see that any container we sell does not leak.
 Now you can think about preserving the items inside!

 Secret 2: Use Good Paper

 If you have paper such as company stationery that you wish to use, research the kind of paper used to print it or use a pH testing pen to determine its acidity.
 We recommend using a fine paper with at least 25% cotton content, such as the Permalife® paper specified for PhD theses.
 Resume paper and paper with 100% cotton content are good, too.
 These papers are worth the additional cost.
-Consider MicroChamber Paper - it has zeolites and other things to neutralize acids over time.
+Consider MicroChamber Paper if you have projects stored longer than 300 years - it has zeolites and other things to neutralize acids over time.

 Secret 3: What Not to Use: No Staples!
 No Rubber Bands!
 No Paper Clips!

 Decide on the best archival practices from the beginning of your time capsule preparation.
 Avoid staples, paper clips, and rubber bands.
 One easy way to keep documents separated is to use a permanent paper sheet in between items.
 You can write on the paper to show who donated it, or use paper forms made up for donated items.
 These donation forms become an important part of your time capsule.
 Make them up yourself to guide those who wish to donate contents for the time capsule.

 Secret 4: Make sure your photos last inside the time capsule & afterwards

 Handle photos and other objects with clean, dry, lotion-free hands.
 Use gloves if necessary.
 Fingerprints, dirt, and oils on photos make them deteriorate in storage.